Google will reportedly launch a Snapchat Discover competitor

-Google reportedly offered $30 billion for Snapchat early last year.
+Google reportedly offered $30 billion for Snapchat early in 2016.
 But it looks like Google may have decided to compete with Snapchat instead.

 According to both publications, it's called Stamp, where the "ST" stands for "Stories," and the "AMP" for Google's Accelerated Mobile Pages initiative, which currently produces lightweight versions of online articles to speed up load times on smartphones.